sejanbari/jhu-Getting-and-Cleaning-Data-Course-Project/README - Instructions and Code Book.md

-    If the first letter is t then the measure is in Time domain If the first letter is f then the measure is in Frequency domain If it contains mean then the measure is the average value.
+    If the first letter is t then the measure is in Time domain If the first letter is f then the measure is in Frequency domain If the last letters are either X,Y, or Z then X, Y, Z axes respectively are denoted If it contains mean then the measure is the average value.
     If it contains std then the measure is the standard deviation.
     If it contains Gravity then the measure is due to the gravitational force.